 Recognising his abilities and managerial expertise, the Govt.of Kerala inducted him as a member of the Planning Board during June, 1996.
 He also adored prominence as the most humane Vice-Chancellor of the Kerala Agricultural University between March 1998 and February 2001.
 The most cordial atmosphere prevailing during this period prompted him to conduct the first ever convocation in the University.
 The 'Centre for Gender Concerns in Agriculture' was also established in the University with the long term perspective to develop it as a national model for excellent academic pursuit.
-The University also played a very prominent guide role participating tn the implementation of 'Peoples' Planning Programme' of the Gov. of Kerala during this period.
+The University also played a very prominent guide role participating to the Gov. of Kerala during this period.